jasonacox/TinyLLM/vllm/README.md

 ## Running vLLM on Pascal

 You will need to build from source.
 Details TBD...
-Verified with Git Commit: 671af2b
+Verified with current Git Commit: 220a476

 ### Setup
 ```bash